 The Language Lab develops and supports technology-enhanced learning and teaching environments in second-language acquisition and in the study of foreign languages, literatures and cultures.

-You will find dedicated full-time technicians and part-time student assistants to help you locate needed materials or assist in the operation of digital hardware.
+You will find dedicated technicians to help you locate needed materials or assist in the operation of digital hardware.
 Whether in person at the Language Lab, or by emailing Customer Service we will do our best to answer your questions.

 The lab provides the following technology resources supporting teaching and learning: